Skip to main content

 • your name and contact details

-• information about your practice, your professional experience and your career goals
+• information about the applicant’s practice, their professional experience and career goals

-• information regarding the importance and relevance of this site on your artistic practice
+• information regarding the importance and relevance of this site, including new and existing connections with the site, site authority, partners, and where relevant, Traditional Owners

 • the likely impact of this residency on your ongoing practice

-• details on the proposed public outcome for your work and how you will reflect on the residency
+• details on the proposed public outcome for the applicant’s work and how they will reflect on the residency

 • a timetable or itinerary for your residency

-• your approach to risk management for working in remote or isolated areas
+• your approach to risk management for working on an Australian World Heritage site, particularly in remote or isolated areas

 • confirmation that you are an Australian citizen or permanent resident